Punto0/faircoin_nrp/README.md

     -- init()
         Starts the electrum network.
-        Create the wallet if not created before.
+        Creates the wallet if not created before.
         Must be called before any function.

     -- get_balance_address(address)